2021–22 NBA G League season: League changes

 Additionally, the Westchester Knicks temporarily relocated their home games from White Plains, New York, to Bridgeport, Connecticut, as their home arena, the Westchester County Center, was still being used as a COVID-19 vaccination site.
+The Capitanes de la Ciudad de México also set up their season in Fort Worth, Texas as a temporary home for this season in order to play in the G League this season without circumventing border restrictions at the time.

 The league changed its season format to be played in two stages: a 14-game Showcase Cup and then an intended 36-game regular season with a playoff.
 All 30 teams played in the Showcase Cup that ended with the NBA G League Winter Showcase on the weekend of December 19 to 22.
 The regular season was then set to start on December 27, but was then pushed back to January 5.
 The league standings reset for the start of the regular season for qualifying for the playoffs.
-The NBA G League Ignite and Capitanes de Ciudad de México will not participate in the regular season or playoffs, but will play a few exhibition games that do not count towards the other teams standings.
+The NBA G League Ignite and Capitanes de la Ciudad de México will not participate in the regular season or playoffs, but will play a few exhibition games that do not count towards the other teams standings.